opral/monorepo/rfcs/001-core-architecture.md

 **Cons**

-- No existing design that acts as reference.
+- No existing design acts as a reference.

-  Leveraging MessageFormat 2.0 or Fluent provides a clear(er) path how an AST should be designed.
+  Leveraging MessageFormat 2.0 or Fluent provides a clear(er) path on how an AST should be designed.

 - Engineering complexity to support numerous syntax features.

-  Instead of leveraging one syntax and its features as reference, inlang would have X features and developers need to navigate what features syntax Y supports.
+  Instead of leveraging one syntax and its features as a reference, inlang would have X features and developers need to navigate what features syntax Y supports.
 The latter leads to an inferior user experience.

 ### SDK

 Messages need to be retrieved and formatted.
 That's the job of an i18n SDK.
 Most implementations make use of a key-value resource and a lookup function called `t` (translate), or a translation component.
-From a developers perspective, the i18n SDK loads resources, detects the language of a user and formats the message.
+From a developer's perspective, the i18n SDK loads resources, detects the language of a user, and formats the message.
 In other words: "The message `example` should be displayed here in the correct language and format for me".

 #### Illustration